vos6434/daisy-blog/src/content/galacticraft-5.md

 # Socials

-Please support our development by pledging on our Patreonand get a cape as a reward!
+Please support our development by pledging on our Patreon and get a cape as a reward!
 [patreon.com/team_galacticraft](https://www.patreon.com/team_galacticraft)

 Join our Discord to follow the development: